furkan1sahin/EscapeIslandCaseProject/README.md

 # EscapeIslandCaseProject

 Clone of escape island game.
-You can find the spk in the root directory.
+You can find the .apk file in the root directory.